National Flute Association

-The National Flute Association (NFA) is the largest flute organization in the world, with roughly 5,000 members from more than 50 countries.
+The National Flute Association (NFA) is an organization of flute players with roughly 5,000 members from more than 50 countries.
 It is an association in the United States with headquarters in Chicago, Illinois.
-Members include soloists, orchestral players, jazz and world music performers, teachers, adult amateurs, and students of all ages.

-The organization was founded in 1972 by flutist Mark Thomas and incorporated in 1973 in the state of Indiana.
+The organization was founded in 1972 by flutist Mark Thomas and incorporated in 1973 in Indiana.
+The first administrative role was established in 1977.
+Past presidents, program chairs, and committee chairs have included principal flautists of American orchestras, soloists, chamber musicians, and professors at conservatories & universities.
+Notable members include Sir James Galway and Ian Anderson.
+Jennifer Grim is President of the Board for 2024–2026, with Francesca Arnone serving vice-president for 2024–2026.

+On the Executive Staff, Jennifer Clarke was named the executive director in January 2021.

+Founding board

 In 1973, an ad-hoc committee was created to help plan a convention of flutists.
 The group became the members of the first Board of Directors.
-Past presidents, program chairs, and committee chairs have included principal flutists of American orchestras, soloists and chamber musicians, and professors at conservatories and universities.
-Notable members include Sir James Galway and Ian Anderson.
-Rebecca Johnson is President of the Board for 2022-2024, and Jennifer Grim is Vice-President.

-The first administrative role was established in 1977 and the organization currently has four full-time staff members.
-Jennifer Clarke was named the Executive Director in January 2021.

-Annual Conventions
+Annual conventions

-The NFA Convention is the largest annual flute event in the world, with more than 3,000 attendees and 80 exhibitors each year.
-The four-day event includes hundreds of workshops, masterclasses, competitions, and performances.
+The NFA Convention is the largest annual flute convention in the world, with more than 3,000 attendees and 80 exhibitors each year.
+The four-day event includes numerous workshops, masterclasses, competitions, and performances from flute players based all around the world.
 Conventions are held in cities across the United States.
-Previous locations include San Diego, Washington D.C., New York City, and Chicago.
-Virtual conventions have replaced in-person gatherings for 2020 and 2021 because of Covid-19 concerns.
-The 2022 Fiftieth Anniversary Convention was held in Chicago, August 11-14, 2022.
-The 2023 Convention will be in Phoenix, Arizona, August 3-6, 2023.
+The very first convention was held in 1973 located in Anaheim, California with around 77 attendees.
+Due to the COVID-19 pandemic in 2020, the convention that was supposed to be held in Dallas, Texas was instead held virtually, the first time there was no in-person convention since its conception.
+2020's virtual convention marked the return of convention titles, affectionately dubbed the "Summer Series", and was an extended length from the usual four days in August to "a month and a half of dynamic, interactive programming for flutists around the world.
+While it can't replace the convention, the Summer Series is an opportunity for more of us than ever to connect through our shared love of flute.".
+The following year, 2021, was also virtual, but the length was returned to the typical four day convention.
+The In-Person Convention returned in 2022 in Chicago, Illinois, celebrating the 50th Anniversary of the NFA.

+The first NFA convention was held at the Royal Inn in Anaheim, California on August 10, 1973.

 Committees

 NFA members have established committees that focus on individual components of the organization and the concerns of the wider flute community, including highlighting less prominent areas of flute musicianship, such as low and Baroque flute, reaching out to underserved communities, and providing pedagogical guidance, among other initiatives.
-These committees helped establish the NFA’s music commission program, create scholarships and competitions, and collect pedagogical materials aimed at young flutists.
+These committees helped establish the NFA's music commission program, create scholarships and competitions, and collect pedagogical materials aimed at young flutists.